Christmas can be a very stressful time of year, even for the most prepared of family members.

 A present drawer or cupboard is a must-have.
 You can store the presents you buy at the sales throughout the year (and these have been listed on your spreadsheet and cross-referenced with the person you bought them for) but these also provide a handy back-up when birthdays sneak up on you.

-This is a key budget tip because you don't get distracted by the aisles, racks or shelves of other presents.
+This is a key budget tip, because then you don't get distracted by the aisles, racks or shelves of other presents.
 "You just get in there, save a packet and just get it done," says Belinda.

 And the other perk for parents of young children (or those with shopping-hating partners) - "You don't have to drag your children through the store."

 Shopping online works for both presents and groceries.
 If you go online knowing what you want to buy and spend, you're less likely to throw away money on the things you don't need.